Department website: https://krieger.jhu.edu/film-media/

 The year 2020 challenged the film industry by imposing restrictions on our mobility, collaboration and access.
 Unable to gather in large groups or travel to the ideal location, much less rent equipment or leave the confines of our homes, moving-image makers found creative ways to embrace these limitations and continue making exceptional things.
 This intro-level production course will go back to basics in an attempt to define and explore the essential elements of visual storytelling.
 In this present, and in the future, how do we embrace the aesthetic challenges that come with limited resources and means?
 Can we make a compelling film or video without human subjects?
 Can we tell a dynamic story using only one location?
 Is there a possibility for drama when only one character appears on screen?
 Can sound be used to evoke the world outside the frame?
 And how do we make meaningful, relevant, transcendent work amidst a social, political and public health crisis?
 Over the course of the semester, students will be exposed to films and filmmakers who use these questions to stimulate their practice, and in turn, will be asked to address these challenging questions for themselves through the work they create for class.
 This course will fulfill the Advanced Filmmaking requirement for the major and minor.
 Students should have already completed an introductory and intermediate production course before enrolling.

-In this critical studies course with a creative component, students will learn about the history and cultural significance of podcasting, develop tools for critically listening to and analyzing podcasts, and learn how to research, write for, and produce podcasts.
+Combining approaches to audio storytelling and multimedia production, this course offers a wide-ranging introduction to the art of podcasting.
+Students will learn techniques from the innovators of the golden age of radio, read culturally significant radio plays, develop tools for critically listening to and analyzing today’s podcasts, and learn how to research, write for, and produce their own podcasts.
 Examples will come from a broad sample of narrative, documentary, interview, and discussion-based podcasts.
 While no formal training in audio production is necessary to take the course, students will be expected to learn the necessary skills to create their own podcasts.
-In-class demonstrations of microphones, editing software, and approaches to sound design will be offered, and students are encouraged to take advantage of office hours for further help with audio production.
+In-class demonstrations of microphones, editing software, and approaches to sound design will be offered.
+The full suite of podcast materials—written copy, cover image, and audio file—will be posted to the JHU FMS Podcasting channel at https://jhufilmandmedia.podbean.com/.
+Subscribe to the feed on Apple Podcasts, Google Podcasts, Spotify, or wherever you get your podcasts. $50 lab fee.

 This hybrid After Effects course will offer two simultaneous tracks of study.
 One for students using After Effects for the first time, the other for intermediate After Effects users who are looking to master the program.
 The class will meet to learn new techniques and to discuss each other’s work and the instructor will regularly introduce exciting new material applicable for all skill levels.
 Students will have the option to create a motion graphics reel for their final project, a valuable asset when applying for any post-production job.
 The coursework will be supported with robust video tutorials, weekly group instruction, and critique as well as periodic individual meetings with the instructor.
 Additionally, the entire class will gather for several Zoom sessions with professionals working in the industry.